icing/mod_tls/README.md

 #### What to Expect

 * Frontend TLS (v1.2 + v1.3) for the clients connecting to Apache
-* ACME certiciates (via Apache's `mod_md`)
+* ACME certificates (via Apache's `mod_md`)
 * OCSP stapling (via Apache's `mod_md`)
 * TLS session handling
 * multiple certificates per virtual host, SNI, ALPN

 #### Detailed Instructions

-At the time of this writing Apache 2.4.48 was not generally availabe as package, but expect that to change soon.
+At the time of this writing Apache 2.4.48 was not generally available as package, but expect that to change soon.
 When you have it, it usually is accompanied by a `apache2-dev` package that includes all header files and binaries to build `mod_tls`.

 When you have that, you need to checkout and build `crustls`.
 It has [its own build instructions](https://github.com/abetterinternet/crustls#build).
-Basically, you need the `Rust` toolset installed and the run `make` which will pull in the components needed.
+Basically, you need the `Rust` tool set installed and the run `make` which will pull in the components needed.

-After you have the `apache2-dev` package, the tool `apxs` is installed (also when you build apach2 from source yourself). `apxs` is useful to give information about the environment and parameters apache2 was built with.
+After you have the `apache2-dev` package, the tool `apxs` is installed (also when you build apache2 from source yourself). `apxs` is useful to give information about the environment and parameters apache2 was built with.
 For example:

 ```
 > apxs -q exec_prefix